LightersWang/LightersWang.github.io/_pages/about.md

   - /about.html
 ---

 My name is Haoran Wang.
 I'm a PhD candidate in Shanghai Medical College, Fudan University.
-My reseach interests include medical image analysis and active learning.
+My reseach interests are medical image analysis and active learning.

 News